Updated August 2021

 The port strikes showed us that we needed fulfillment centers on the east coast in order to protect our and our partners’ businesses.
 Now that we have fulfillment and processing centers around the country, including both coasts, we can minimize the impact of geographically constrained events.

-2) Lead Time and Freight Cost Improvements
+2) Lead Times and Freight Costs Improve

 Many manufacturers are facing tighter margins these days, as well as an added sense of urgency to have shipments turned around to Amazon quickly.
 By diversifying and growing our fulfillment network, we’ve seen a favorable upswing in lead time and freight cost.